TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Proposed Framework

-\textbf{Instruction Construction Process.} Motivated by the success of recent generative models in automated instruction generation \cite{zhang2024multimodal}, we propose a construction pipeline to generate structured reasoning instructions, as illustrated in Figure~\ref{fig:trust_instruct}(b).
-Given a multimodal input claim and associated evidence, GPT-4o \cite{openai2024gpt4o} is prompted with a meticulously crafted reasoning template to produce detailed reasoning chains for misinformation detection.
-Each reasoning chain undergoes a rigorous verification stage, checking consistency with ground-truth labels.
-When inconsistencies occur, prompts are iteratively adjusted with data-driven hints that explicitly indicate the ground truth, thus guiding GPT-4o toward accurate reasoning outputs.
-For each dataset, we manually inspected and ensured its quality and QA format.
+Based on this collection, we generate the instruction data by providing the multimodal input claims and their associated evidence to GPT-4o \cite{openai2024gpt4o}, which is prompted with a carefully designed reasoning template to produce detailed reasoning chains for misinformation detection.
+Each generated chain undergoes a rigorous verification stage to ensure consistency with the ground-truth labels.
+When inconsistencies are detected, the prompts are iteratively refined with data-driven hints based on the ground truth to guide GPT-4o toward accurate reasoning outputs.

-\textbf{Statistics.} To enhance TRUST-VL’s ability to detect misinformation across different types of distortions, we collect a set of <text, image, ground-truth label> triplets from various existing datasets \cite{liu2024mmfakebench, suryavardan2023factify2, shao2023dgm}.
-Based on this collection, we construct the final instruction data by applying the aforementioned procedure to incorporate step-by-step reasoning annotations.
-As shown in Figure~\ref{fig:trust_instruct} (c), the constructed TRUST-Instruct dataset comprises 198,253 high-quality instructions spanning three distortions.

-\textbf{Progressive training strategy.} Figure~\ref{fig:training_stages} shows the three-stage training process to progressively enhance the model ability.
-In Stage 1, we train the projection module on 1.2M samples, including 653K news samples from VisualNews \cite{liu2020visualnews}) and 558K samples from the LLaVA training corpus, for one epoch to align visual features with the language model.
-In Stage 2, we further train both the LLM and the projection module using 665K synthetic conversation samples from the LLaVA training corpus for one epoch, eliciting the model’s ability to follow complex instructions.
-In Stage 3, we fine-tune the full model on 198K reasoning samples from TRUST-Instruct for three epochs to futher enhance misinformation-specific reasoning capabilities.
+To ensure the quality of TRUST-Instruct, we manually inspect a subset of the generated instructions to verify that: (1) the generated instructions and reasoning chains are coherent and align with the distortion type; (2) the task-specific reasoning steps are carried out only after the shared reasoning steps have been completed; (3) the task-specific (specialized) reasoning steps are correct; and (4) the final veracity labels match the ground truth.
+98.5\% of the generated instructions pass our inspection and we filter out the remaining ones that fail to meet these criteria.
+The final TRUST-Instruct dataset comprises 198,253 high-quality instructions spanning three distortions (see Figure~\ref{fig:trust_instruct}(c)).